jmdg1023/Changeling019/README.md

          * npm install concurrently --save (run multiple commands concurrently.)
 (Concurrently)
          * npm npm install idb (IndexedDB)

-* The required modules are bundled in the package.json file and at CLI or integrated terminal type in **npm run install**, the modules will be installed.
+* The required modules are bundled in the package.json file and at CLI or integrated terminal type in **npm install**, the modules will be installed.

 ## Usage